Treatment Options

 Complications- Postoperative pulmonary overcirculation leading to heart failure

-- Chylothorax, diaphragmatic paralysis, Horner syndrome r6
+- Chylothorax, diaphragmatic paralysis, and Horner syndrome r5

 - Shunt thrombosis

-- Other: intracerebral bleeding, acute necrotizing enterocolitis
+- Other: intracerebral bleeding and acute necrotizing enterocolitis

 Interpretation of results- Results in improved pulmonary blood flow and decreased hypoxia